 The Department of Anatomy offers a program emphasizing well-rounded training in gross anatomy, microscopic anatomy, developmental anatomy and neuroscience.

-Specialized training is offered in areas such as histocytochemistry and ultrastructural morphology, including analysis of clinical specimens, mineralized tissue study, and instrumentation.
+Specialized training is offered in areas such as cell biology, developmental biology and reproductive biology.
 Every effort is made to use the most modern concepts of teaching, stressing the relationships between structure and function.